The three-fifths compromise is an infamous passage in the US Constitution.

-The Constitution was written less than a decade prior to the introduction of the cotton gin.
-The ability to efficiently process harvested cotton changed American slavery forever, as working an acre of farmland became much, much more profitable.
-This change deepened the existing ideological and economical divides between Northern and Southern states.
+The Constitution was written less than a decade before the introduction of the cotton gin.
+The ability to efficiently process harvested cotton changed American slavery forever, as working an acre of farmland became much more profitable.
+This change deepened the ideological and economical divides between Northern and Southern states.

 Had the Constitution been penned as little as a decade later, it’s possible that the founders would have recognized this growing divide and produced a better solution than the three-fifths compromise.